endurantgames/cosmiclegends/src/classes/inventor.md

 :   Your defenses include an inertia-dampening force field
     that block harm to you.
-Instead of losing Health, you can lose an equal amount of Might.
+Instead of losing Health, you can choose to lose an equal amount of Might.
+    [Mind Over Matter]{.variant .psychic}

 Overclocked Systems